lhossack/safe_url_checker/docs/source/index.rst

 The global keys in the dictionary are:

-- databases: a list of database configurations
+- databases: a list of database configurations.
+There must be at least 1 database configured.

 Database Configuration
 ^^^^^^^^^^^^^^^^^^^^^^